DiamondLightSource/pythonSoftIOC/docs/tutorials/creating-an-ioc.rst

      ``mbbo``, ``stringin``, ``stringout``, ``waveform``

 Occasionally it may be desirable to create a soft record without ``Python`` device support, particularly if any other record type is required.
 This can be done using the corresponding record creation functions provided as methods of :attr:`softioc.builder.records`.
 For example, if a ``calc`` record is required then this can be created by calling ``softioc.builder.records.calc``.
+See an example in
+`../how-to/use-iocbuilder-records`.

 For all records created by these methods both :meth:`~softioc.device.ProcessDeviceSupportIn.get` and